Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: FRMABPs

 \subsection{The Shooting Method}

-We use the results derived above to design an algorithm for computing the optimal trajectories for Problem \eqref{eq:genrmabp} with a fixed initial state $\bm{x}_0$.
-The algorithm is based on the well-known \emph{shooting method}, and further exploits the structure of the optimal trajectories identified previously.
+We use the results derived above to design an algorithm for computing extremal trajectories for Problem \eqref{eq:genrmabp} with a fixed initial state $\bm{x}_0$.
+The algorithm is based on the well-known \emph{shooting method}, and further exploits the structure of the extremal trajectories identified \jnm{above}.

-The algorithm aims to find an initial costate value $\bm{y}_0$ that achieves the terminal condition $\bm{y}(T) = 0$.
-Once an initial state $\bm{x}_0$ and initial costate $\bm{y}_0$ are fixed, the associated trajectory $\bm{x}(\cdot), \bm{u}(\cdot), \bm{y}(\cdot)$ up to time $T$ can be computed.
-This computation follows the index policy that satisfies \eqref{eq:hxuystarthamax}.
+{The algorithm aims to find an initial costate value \(\bm{y}_0\) such that the trajectory initiated from the initial conditions \((\bm{x}_0, \bm{y}_0)\) satisfies the terminal condition \(\bm{y}(T)=0\).
+Once \(\bm{x}_0\) and \(\bm{y}_0\) are fixed, the corresponding trajectories \((\bm{x}(\cdot), \bm{u}(\cdot), \bm{y}(\cdot))\) up to time \(T\) can be computed using the derivations in Section \ref{s:fhuocp}.
+In particular, the closed-form expressions for \(\bm{x}(\cdot)\) and \(\bm{y}(\cdot)\), which satisfy \eqref{eq:dotxit} and Lemma \ref{lemma:pmp}(a) respectively, allow us to propagate the state and costate.
+The control trajectory \(\bm{u}(\cdot)\) is determined by the index policy that satisfies \eqref{eq:hxuystarthamax}, which is derived to meet the condition in Lemma \ref{lemma:pmp}(c).
+Once a trajectory is found that satisfies \(\bm{y}(T)=0\) (Lemma \ref{lemma:pmp}(b)), it meets all the necessary conditions of Lemma \ref{lemma:pmp} and is therefore classified as extremal.

 Specifically, at each time $t$, given $\bm{x}(t)$ and $\bm{y}(t)$, we rank the index functions $\gamma_i(t)$ for all projects to determine the associated control vector.
-As long as the control vector remains constant, we can roll out the trajectories using the expressions derived in Section \ref{s:fhuocp}.
+As long as the control vector remains unchanged, the trajectories are propagated using the closed-form expressions derived in Equations \eqref{eq:affineex} and \eqref{eq:quadex}.
 A change in the control vector indicates the start of a new subinterval.
-According to Lemma \ref{lemma:pmp}, if the resulting trajectories also satisfy $\bm{y}(T) = 0$, they are guaranteed to be optimal.
+Because \(\bm{x}(\cdot)\) and \(\bm{y}(\cdot)\) are continuous in time, the terminal values of one subinterval serve as the initial conditions for the next.
+According to Lemma \ref{lemma:pmp}, if the computed trajectories satisfy \(\bm{y}(T) = 0\), they are guaranteed to be extremal (i.e., they meet the necessary optimality conditions).}

 Formally, let $\bm{g}:\mathbb{R}^n \mapsto \mathbb{R}^n$ be the function that takes an initial costate value $\bm{y}_0$ as an input, and the resulting terminal costate value $\bm{y}(T)$ as an output.
 The shooting method is an iterative algorithm to solve the $n \times n$ root finding problem $\bm{g}(\bm{y}) = \bm{0}$ numerically.